UNINETTSigma2/documentation/jobs/job_types/saga_job_types.md

 Please note that not all of the ordinary software modules will work on the *hugemem* nodes, due to the different cpu type.
 If you encounter any software-related issues, we are happy to help you at support@nris.no.
-As an alternative, you can use the[EESSI](https://www.eessi.io/docs/) module.
+As an alternative, you can use the [EESSI](https://www.eessi.io/docs/) module.
-These have been built to support the cpus on the hugemem nodes.
+The software available with EESSI have been built to support the cpus on the hugemem nodes.
 To activate the module, do
 `module load EESSI/2023.06` (EESSI) before you load modules.